 The last domain covers how IT auditors provide assurance that the organization’s security policies, standards, procedures and controls ensure the confidentiality, integrity and availability of information assets.

 This includes evaluating the information security policies, standards and procedures; the design, implementation and monitoring of various controls, such as system and logical security controls, data classification processes, and physical access and environmental controls.

 Domains 4 and 5 represents more than half of the syllabus.
 It is important that you know these two areas very well, and at the same time achieve a decent score in the other domains.

-Please note that there will be changes effective June 2016.
 For details, check out this page.